‘It hit us all head-on’: Kids recall Stoneham hit-and-run amid search for driver

 “We hear the car just screech, like a drift noise, and it hits us all head-on,” said Vincenzo Guarino, who was hurt in the crash.

-“I went in the air and landed all the way in back of the garden bush,” said Caden Parks-Miller.
+“I went in the air and landed all the way in back of the garden bush,” Caden Parks-Miller recalled.

 “I got hit straight-on,” Cabral said.
 “The way the car swerved, it felt like I was trying to be hit.”